ddnexus/pagy/docs/guides/migration-guide.md

 If the app has tests it's time to run them.
 If not, start the app and navigate through its pages.

-If anything of the old code is still in place you should get some exception.
-In that case, just remove the old code and retry until there will be no exception.
+If any legacy code remains, it will raise an exception.
+Remove the old code and retry until no exceptions occur. until there will be no exception.

 ## Fine-tuning

-If the app is working and displays the pagination, it's time to adjust Pagy as you need.
-However, if the old pagination was using custom elements (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.
+Once the app displays pagination correctly, customize Pagy as needed.
+If the previous pagination used custom elements (e.g., custom params, URLs, links, HTML elements, etc.), adjustments may be required for compatibility.

 Please take a look at the topics in the [how-to](how-to.md) documentation: that should cover most of your custom needs.

 ### CSS

-The css styling that you may have applied to the pagination elements may need some minor change.
-However, if the app uses the pagination from bootstrap (or some other framework), the same CSSs should work seamlessly with the pagy nav helpers.
+CSS styling applied to pagination elements may require minor adjustments.
+However, if the app uses pagination from Bootstrap or another framework, the existing CSS should function seamlessly with Pagy navigation helpers.